asynched/vite-react-template/README.md

 # vite-react-template

-A react-vite app preconfigured template with aliases, folder structure, code-splitting and tailwind! atom_symbol
+A react-vite app preconfigured template with aliases, folder structure, code-splitting and tailwind! ⚛️

 ## Author